Kanrog/Moonitor/README.md

 * **Persistent Storage:** Saves your fleet configuration locally so your dashboard is exactly how you left it after a reboot.
 * **Flexible Camera Controls:** Enable, disable, rotate (0°, 90°, 180°, 270°), and horizontally mirror your webcam feeds directly from the printer settings to fit any enclosure orientation.

+### Creality K2 / K2 Plus Camera Note
+The Creality K2 series uses a proprietary WebRTC camera stream instead of a standard MJPEG endpoint.
+If your camera feed fails to load, ensure you have a local stream bridge (such as `go2rtc` or a community-supported helper script) configured on your printer to translate the stream into an accessible format.

 ## Architecture

 * **Backend:** A tiny Node.js server that handles local network scanning (mDNS/Bonjour) and serves the static UI files.